Article first published in April 2018, updated July 2019

-Mobile’s impact is undeniable and email is one dimension of your marketing strategy that is affected by it.
+Mobile’s impact is undeniable, and email is one dimension of your marketing strategy that is affected by it.
 The impact is a positive one, but getting the most out of these new technologies means accepting mobile.
-It is no longer a question of if and when you should incorporate mobile, but how.
+It’s no longer a question of if and when you should incorporate mobile, but how.

 Mobile email is a great place to start.
 If you’re still avoiding mobile or don’t understand how it can impact your company, you’re already behind the game.
-So read fast, take notes, and begin rethinking mobile email immediately with these seven key statistics.
+So, read fast, take notes, and begin rethinking mobile email immediately with these key statistics.

 1. Emails that display incorrectly on mobile may be deleted within three seconds (Adestra)